550 Squadron Photos

 F/O Allen and crew were flying when NF932 failed to return on 13 February 1945 from Operation Thunderclap to Dresden; the aircraft was in collison with a Polish Lancaster soon after setting course for the target.

-[NB: one change to the regular crew, P/O J R Riley Byrne (W/Op) flying place of Sgt Lundy who appears in the photo above.
-P/O Byrne was a regular in the F/Lt J P Morris crew.]
+[NB: one change to the regular crew, P/O J R Riley Byrne (W/Op) flying in place of Sgt Lundy who appears in the photo above.
+P/O Byrne was a regular in the F/Lt J P Morris crew.
+Ray Lundie survived the war.]

 Thus the Allen crew on the occasion of the Operation Thunderclap operation was as follows: